anjrew/dji-tello-playground/README.md

 1. [Setup your development environment](./docs/setting_up_the_environment.md).
 2. Connect to the drone.
+3. Create a new .env file in the root of the project based on the .env.template file.
-3. Work through the exercises
+4. Work through the exercises

 ## Setup Drone Connection